nall/pythonista-tradervue/README.md

 This action creates a new Tradervue [note](http://blog.tradervue.com/2014/05/01/saving-notes/).

 #### `update_journal`
-This action creates a new Tradervue [note](http://blog.tradervue.com/2014/05/01/saving-notes/).
+This action updates a Tradervue journal entry, creating it if necessary.

 ##### URL Args
 |arg|Default|Description|